Church of St Peter, St Albans: Present

 Each Sunday there is a traditional 8am service, a 10am Communion Service and a 6.30pm Evensong sung by a robed choir.
 The three-manual organ, by Mander Organs, was installed in 2005–6.

 In the popular BBC soap opera EastEnders, Ricky and Bianca's second wedding was filmed inside and outside the church.

 Anne Hollinghurst served as St Peter's vicar (the first woman to so serve) from 2010 to 2015 when she became one of the first women to be a Church of England bishop, after being appointed the Bishop of Aston in the Diocese of Birmingham.

-The current vicar is Rev Canon Mark Dearnley, and Rev Liz Guest is Associate Priest with special responsibility for children and families.
+The current vicar is the Revd Canon Mark Dearnley, and the Revd Liz Guest is Associate Priest with special responsibility for children and families.